I never planned to be a physical therapist but it’s in the science and art of this vital therapy that I discovered my life’s calling.

 I grew up in Ukraine, part of the former Soviet Union.
 In high school, I excelled in physics and mathematics, using athletics as a break from the rigors of Soviet schooling.
 When I graduated and entered a university, studying engineering was a natural choice.

 My family immigrated to the United States in 1979, first to New York and then to Los Angeles, where I studied a dynamic new field that combined applied mathematics and computer science at UCLA.
 I naturally gravitated to physical activities, finding that Karate, Tae Kwon Do, and dance, balanced my academic life.

-Upon graduation I started designing 3D brain imaging software for UCLA’s Department of Neurology.
-After 7 years, while thoroughly enjoying the intellectual challenges of the job, I found myself missing the immediate human involvement.
-Around that time I was involved in a motorcycle accident and had to receive physical therapy treatment for my injuries.
+After school I designed 3D brain imaging software for UCLA’s Department of Neurology.
+I loved the intellectual challenges, but I missed being involved with humans.
+I wanted to help people through personal interaction.
+Coincidently, at that time I was in a motorcycle accident and had to receive physical therapy treatment for my injuries.

 That is when I discovered my true calling.
 I became fascinated by the mechanics of the human body and learned that I could help those who needed relief using my skills and knowledge.

 I returned to school to fulfill the academic prerequisites for a physical therapy graduate degree, and was accepted to USC’s Doctorate of Physical Therapy program.
 I was lucky.
 The program was the first on the West Coast to offer a Clinical Doctorate.